Louis Pierre Vieillot: Biography

-Towards the end of his life Vieillot became blind.
-He was granted a government pension in his final year but died in relative poverty.
+Toward the end of his life, Vieillot became blind.
+He was granted a government pension in his final year, but died in relative poverty.

 Vieillot is now considered to be the authority for the scientific names of 88 genera and 402 species.
 Only Carl Linnaeus, Philip Sclater, and John Gould are considered to be the authority for more species.
-Viellot is commemorated in the scientific names of three birds: Lybius vieilloti (Vieillot's barbet), Coccyzus vieilloti (Puerto Rican lizard cuckoo) and Sphecotheres vieilloti (Australasian figbird).
+Vieillot is commemorated in the scientific names of three birds: Lybius vieilloti (Vieillot's barbet), Coccyzus vieilloti (Puerto Rican lizard cuckoo), and Sphecotheres vieilloti (Australasian figbird).

-Some believe that Leach's Storm-petrel should be named Vieillot's Storm-petrel since he was the first to obtain a specimen of the species and to describe it.
+Some believe that Leach's storm petrel should be named "Vieillot's storm petrel" since he was the first to obtain a specimen of the species and to describe it.
 He did this in the New Dictionary of Natural History, published in 1817.
 He described the type location as the shores of Picardy, "se tient sur l"Ocean."